myhre062/Project-Poker-Predicition/README.md

 This dataset can be found here: https://archive.ics.uci.edu/static/public/158/data.csv

 Each playing card was separated into two features (rank and suit) that was represented numerically, resulting in 10 total features to consider.
-Finally, each hand of cards was assigned a "class" which acted as the target datapoint, since it defined which best hand could be played from the cards given.
+Finally, each hand of cards was assigned a "class" which acted as the target datapoint, since it defined which "best hand" could be played from the cards given.
 The classes were also given a numerical representation, from 0 (no playable hand) to 9 (royal flush, the best possible hand).

 The structure of the dataset required machine learning models to consider 10 features, while also accounting for 10 possible outcomes.